rantahar/Lattice-Field-Theory/README.md

 # Course material for teaching Lattice Field Theory

-To edit and build, it is best to get the [lyx editor](https://www.lyx.org/).

 Source files for the chapters can be found in src/

 Example programs are in example/